York St John University: Community initiatives

 In 2021, the Students' Union launched the "Throw it our way" community campaign.
 In partnership with Mind, Oxfam, RSPCA and the York Community Furniture Store, the campaign aimed to reduce waste being created when students moved out of their accommodation and redistribute items to those in need.

 In April 2021, following the easing of some of the Covid-19 pandemic restrictions, the YSJSU launched the campaign "Reconnect the right way."
 The campaign aimed to normalise social anxiety, support local businesses and give advice on how to stay safe on nights out.

 In 2005, the Students' Union launched another community-friendly campaign called 'Pick It Up'.
 This campaign was designed to reduce litter levels on campus and in the surrounding community.

 In 2002, a campaign entitled "SSHH – Silent Students Happy Homes" was initiated to combat local residents' concerns about studentification.
 This has subsequently been adopted by other Students' Unions around the UK, although in many instances the expansion of the abbreviation has been dropped, leaving campaigns called "Shh", "Sshh", or variants.

 Awards

 In 2020, the Students' Union received a Silver Award from Investors in People.

 In 2017, they attained an accreditation through "Quality Students' Unions" - a quality framework run by the National Union of Students.

-In June 2014, the Students' Union was short listed for Small and Specialist Students' Union of the Year at the annual NUS Awards.
+In June 2014, the Students' Union was shortlisted for Small and Specialist Students' Union of the Year at the annual NUS Awards.

 In 2012 the Students' Union was awarded silver in the Students' Union Evaluation Initiative, making it the only small Students' Union in the country to receive the award.

-In October 2009 the Student Union was awarded a Bronze Students' Union Evaluation Initiative award, one of 16 institutions to receive this accolade.
+In October 2009, the Student Union was awarded a Bronze Students' Union Evaluation Initiative award, one of 16 institutions to receive this accolade.
 Awards are made from bronze (lowest) to gold (highest).
 The scheme is administered by a former manager of Sheffield University Student Union.
 Currently Sheffield University shares the gold award with the nearby Leeds University.